 I have scientific research experience in three areas related to the net-zero energy transition:

-1. designing optical materials for the sustainable cloud data storage systems of the future.
+- designing optical storage materials for the sustainable data centres of the future.

 Research Scientist | Microsoft | Sep 2024 - Present

-As part of the Cambridge Postdoc Residency Scheme, I am developing new optical materials for Project Silica, a new long-term cloud data storage platform.
+As part of the Cambridge Postdoc Residency Scheme, I am developing new optical materials for Project Silica, a new archival data storage technology, based on writing data into glass with femtosecond lasers.

 Postdoctoral Research Associate | University of Cambridge | Sep 2021 - Aug 2024